cyristo/apifit/README.md

 * Apifit sentences (like *status code* or *execution time*)
 * Apifit patterns (like COUNT or TODAY+X)
 * JsonPath expression language, dedicated to assert on Json responses (http://goessner.net/articles/JsonPath/)
-* GPath expression language, to assert on Json, XML or HTML response (http://groovy-lang.org/processing-xml.html)
+* GPath expression language, to assert on Json, XML or HTML responses (http://groovy-lang.org/processing-xml.html)
 * Numerical or regular expressions comparisons  (http://www.fitnesse.org/FitNesse.UserGuide.WritingAcceptanceTests.SliM.ValueComparisons)

 Now let's run the test.
 No, wait, just a little step more.
 Indeed, we need to provide FitNesse with our Apifit Fixtures.
 Just a simple import directive, to be placed in a suite setup page for example.